 For example, if a recipe calls for 1 Tablespoon of fresh parsley, only use one teaspoon.
 Because dried herbs are more potent, they require less than if using fresh herbs.

-Since I grow my own herbs in my kitchen and outdoors year-round, I'm spoiled with fresh herbs.
+Since I grow herbs in my kitchen and outdoors year-round, I'm spoiled with fresh herbs.
 But, if you can't get fresh, use dried.
-Just be sure you remember that less is more with dried herbs.
+Please make sure you remember that less is more with dried herbs.

 I chose fresh mint, parsley, and basil for this Mediterranean salad recipe.
-These herbs all work well with Mediterranean dishes, but they also taste fabulous together.
+These herbs all work well with Mediterranean dishes but taste fabulous together.

 Mediterranean Dressing Ingredients